 In addition, we may redeem Public Warrants after they become exercisable for a number of shares of common stock determined based on the redemption date and the fair market value of our common stock.
 Any such redemption may have similar consequences to a cash redemption described above.
 In addition, such redemption may occur at a time when the Public Warrants are "out-of-the-money," in which case, holders of Public Warrants would lose any potential embedded value from a subsequent increase in the value of our common stock had the Public Warrants remained outstanding.

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds.
+Unregistered Sales of Equity Securities, Use of Proceeds and Issuer Purchases of Equity Securities.

 Issuer Purchases of Equity Securities